Degree: Doctor of Philosophy (PhD)

 Current graduate and professional students in music should review departmental policies and procedures in the Graduate Music Handbook.
 The handbook provides additional information regarding graduate assistantships, general expectations and responsibilities, program outcomes, decision points, performances, scholarly activity, outside work, prizes/awards, deadlines, petitions, examinations, advancement to candidacy, and student record-keeping.

-Additional resources and forms are available on the Department of Music Resources for Current Graduate Students webpage.
+Additional resources and forms are available on the Current Graduate Students page.

 Graduate Policies